 - Remember we told you that the inner lining of the uterus is called endometrium?
-Till the menstrual bleeding starts, endometrium thickens in preparation for the pregnancy.
+Till the menstrual bleeding starts, the endometrium thickens in preparation for the pregnancy.

 If pregnancy does not occur, the uterus sheds its lining along with the egg in it.
 The blood vessels feeding the endometrium rupture during this process, releasing blood.
-So menstrual bleeding is made up of the shedded endometrium and its blood.
+So menstrual bleeding is made up of the shredded endometrium and its blood.
 Some of this comes out as blood clots as well.

-Now that we have some understanding of insulin resistance, excess production of male hormones, and the functioning of the female reproductive system, let us see how they all play a part in the PCOS symptoms.
+Now that we have some understanding of insulin resistance, excess production of male hormones, and the functioning of the female reproductive system, let us see how they all play a part in PCOS symptoms.

 Common Symptoms of PCOS

 One thing to keep in mind is that not everyone suffers from all these symptoms.
 You may be experiencing only a few of these symptoms.
 On the other hand, having any of these symptoms is not a confirmation of PCOS as they can be due to other causes as well.
-If you do have these PCOS symptoms, please do seek an expert medical opinion.
+If you do have these PCOS symptoms, please seek an expert medical opinion.